haminaa/darkmode/README.md

 <p align="center">
-    <h1 align="center">Open Darkmode</h1>
+    <h1 align="center">Darkmode</h1>
 </p>

 ![App Screenshot](https://i.imgur.com/Dj5f4Mb.png)

 <p align="center">
-   Open Darkmode is a public project with the aim to bring darkmode to most popular minecraft mods.
+    Darkmode is a public project with the aim to bring darkmode to most popular minecraft mods.
 It also gives the Minecraft GUI a darker look while maintaining the vanilla textures.
 You can use any of it's contents as you wish, credit or link to this project is appreciated.
 </p>

 # Downloads